-There’s so many different ways to meet people these days, with apps like Tinder and Bumble, so use them to your advantage!
+Luckily, there are so many different ways to meet people these days, with apps like Tinder and Bumble, so use them to your advantage!
 Go ahead and meet new people.

-Don’t go on dates expecting to find love.
-Go on dates to get to know other people.
+Instead, go on dates to get to know other people.
 It’s the only way you’ll work out what type of person is right for you.

-12) You think that love is a magical pill that will suddenly make everything better
+15) You think that love is a magical pill that will suddenly make everything better

 If you’re feeling low, or down about life, you might be under this misguided belief that being single is the downfall for nearly everything that’s going wrong in your life.